-I suffered from paralysing anxiety, or in other words, hyper-vigilance.
+I suffered from paralyzing anxiety, or in other words, hyper-vigilance.
 I was in a state of alert 24 hours a day, every day.
-Every little details was blown out of proportion.
+Every little detail was blown out of proportion.
 I was constantly analysing, interpreting, evaluating risks.
 My mind never stopped, not even at night.
 My mind believed I and/or the people I live with were in constant danger.

 My fiance had to be armed with a lot of love and patience.
-He got up in the middle of the night to look around the house every time I was convince someone had broken in or was lurking outside.
-Even our dog was making several round a night, feeling my anxiety.
+He got up in the middle of the night to look around the house every time I was convinced someone had broken in or was lurking outside.
+Even our dog was making several rounds a night, feeling my anxiety.

 I had heart palpitations, all my fears were very real and imminent and paralysing.
-My life quickly became am endless pit of darkness, until I sought help from my family doctor.
-It was one of the hardest thing I had ever done.
+My life quickly became am an endless pit of darkness, until I sought help from my family doctor.
+It was one of the hardest things I had ever done.

 I have now been taking medication for my mental illnesses and for my physical illnesses and although I still cry and I still worry, I am no longer constantly hyper-vigilant.
 I can still get into moments of panic, but a hug from my fiance works to calm me down as it wouldn’t have done in the past.